White close button

 Brainstorming sessions: Once you’ve established each team member’s areas of improvement, you should give them the chance to brainstorm ways to improve their performance.
 Give each rep the chance to come up with strategies on their own.
 Once you’ve had the opportunity to collate all of their responses, take the lead and help them develop a constructive strategy to address their weaknesses and achieve their goals.

-Setting SMART goals: After brainstorming, as a manager, you should outline measurable goals for how each rep can go about improving their weaknesses, achieving their career goals, and becoming better customer service professionals on the whole.
+Setting SMART goals: After brainstorming, you should outline measurable goals for how each rep can go about improving their weaknesses, achieving their career goals, and becoming better customer service professionals on the whole.
 A good framework for this is to set up SMART goals.

 Setting up SMART Goals for your customer service team

 To help each rep become better, you should set individual goals aligned with the company’s goals.
-These goals should be specific, realistically achievable in the timeframe, and measurable so that you can provide them with the right kind of feedback during the next performance review.
+These goals should be specific, realistically achievable in the given timeframe, and measurable so that you can provide your team members with the right kind of feedback during the next performance review.

 For example, here are some goals that you can set: